sensedeep/dynamodb-onetable/README.md

 * Compound and templated key management.
 * Encrypted fields.
 * Support for Batch, Transactions, GSI, LSI indexes.
-* Hooks to modify DynamoDB requests and responses and for item/attribute migrations.
+* Intercept hooks to modify DynamoDB requests and responses.
 * Controllable logging to see exact parameter, data and responses.
 * Simple, easy to read source to modify (< 1000 lines).
 * Safety options to prevent "rm -fr *".
 * No module dependencies.

-## Related Packages
+## Database Migrations

-If you require DynamoDB migration support, consider the [OneTable CLI](https://www.npmjs.com/package/onetable-cli) which provides command line migration control and the [OneTable Migrate](https://www.npmjs.com/package/onetable-migrate) library for inclusion in your services to manage database migrations.
+To manage your database migrations, consider the [OneTable CLI](https://www.npmjs.com/package/onetable-cli) which provides command line migration control and the [OneTable Migrate](https://www.npmjs.com/package/onetable-migrate) library for inclusion in your services to manage database migrations.

 ## Installation